 - The U-M International Center advisor will review your documents and issue a letter authorizing the employment for a period of one academic term at a time.

 - This letter will serve as your proof of employment authorization.
-You will present it to your employer along with your paper or print-out of electronic Form I-94 (please click on the link for instructions), passport, and DS-2019 to prove that you have received authorization to work off campus with that employer.
+You will present it to your employer along with your paper or print-out of electronic Form I-94, passport, and DS-2019 to prove that you have received authorization to work off campus with that employer.

 NOTE: You are responsible for complying with the terms of the regulations specified in the authorization letter.
 If you are employed without U-M International Center authorization, you will have violated your J-1 status, which may result in losing benefits of the J-1 program and jeopardize your permission to stay in or reenter the U.S.